istio/istio.io/content/en/docs/tasks/traffic-management/ingress/ingress-sidecar-tls-termination/index.md

 ### Verify external to internal mesh connectivity on port 8443

-To verify mTLS traffic from external client, first copy the CA certificate and client certificate/key to the sleep client in default namespace which is outside the mesh.
+To verify mTLS traffic from an external client, first copy the CA certificate and client certificate/key to the sleep client running in the default namespace.

 {{< text bash >}}
 $ export EXTERNAL_CLIENT=$(kubectl get pod -l app=sleep -o jsonpath={.items..metadata.name})